gabz57/goledmatrix/readme.md

 $ docker buildx build --platform linux/amd64 . --output bin/ledmatrix/
 ```

-### Run
+### Run on MacBook
-I can not run it yet on my own macbook via docker run command, as I'm having trouble at running a X11 server with the current security policy, and cannot bypass it...
+I can not run it yet on my own macbook via docker run command (while compiling C code, Go code in standalone with emulator works fine), as I'm having trouble at running a X11 server with the current security policy, and cannot bypass it...
 Some help at trying to solve this can be found [here](https://gist.github.com/cschiewek/246a244ba23da8b9f0e7b11a68bf3285)
 ```sh
 $ docker run -ti --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v $HOME/.Xauthority:$HOME/.Xauthority gabz57/goledmatrix:demo